mirasac/algoopti/README.md

 ## Programming environment
 During lesson code is written in Julia, but in this repository both Python and Julia codes are present (since I am new to Julia language).

-My local environment is VS Code as visual text editor, equipped with the Julia extension.
+My local environment is VS Code as visual text editor.
+In case I use Julia, I choose version 1.6.7 since it is the [LTS release](https://julialang.org/downloads/#long_term_support_release).

 To be more flexible, I plan to use Julia in Google Colab.
 Some information [here](https://stackoverflow.com/questions/58270424/julia-in-google-colab) and [here](https://github.com/Dsantra92/Julia-on-Colab).
+[Another reference](https://github.com/johnnychen94/colab-julia-bootstrap), explained better.

 A possible road map could be the following:
 1. create Jupyter notebook with some Julia code and save it on GitHub;
 2. test the notebook in Binder (cfr. [tutorial on the official site](https://the-turing-way.netlify.app/communication/binder/zero-to-binder.html)), to check that it works, is available on the Internet and as a fallback plan if Google Colab does not work [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/mirasac/algoopti.git/test-julia);